mixa2130/strava/README.md

 # strava
-Asynchronous library for web-scraping data from Strava
+Asynchronous spider for web-scraping data from Strava.

+The main goals, set during the development, were: performance in working with a large amount of data, and system stability.

+##### Note
+This project was developed as a part of [strava_run_battle](https://gitlab.com/mixa2130/strava_run_battle) project and will be updated as needed.

 ## Installation
 (Installing in a [virtual environment](https://pypi.python.org/pypi/virtualenv) is always recommended.)